-- serious illness or injury, where a medical certificate states that the student was unable to attend classes - bereavement related to close family members such as parents or grandparents - major political upheaval or natural disaster in the host country requiring emergency travel and this has impacted the student's studies; or - a traumatic experience which could include involvement in/witnessing of a serious accident; or witnessing or being the victim of a serious crime, and this has impacted on the student.
+- serious illness or injury, where a medical certificate states that the student was unable to attend classes, - bereavement related to close family members such as parents or grandparents, - major political upheaval or natural disaster in the host country requiring emergency travel and this has impacted the student / staff studies; or, - a traumatic experience which could include involvement in or witnessing of a serious accident; or witnessing or being the victim of a serious crime, and this has impacted on the student / staff member.

-In order to comply with European Commission's requirements, we expect full evidence to be provided for the circumstances mentioned above.
+In order to comply with the European Commission's requirements, we expect full evidence to be provided for the circumstances mentioned above.
 Force majeure does NOT cover: